seeekr/pts-unspent/README.md

 About the code
 ==============
 * uses Fibers/fibrous for making things synchronous, which is what we need for this batch-processing work
-* only ptsaccounting.js matters really, the rest is mostly for experimentation and learning, will be cleaned up later
+* only ptsaccounting.js matters really right now, the rest is mostly for experimentation and learning, will be cleaned up later

 TODO
 ====